larics/uvdar_leader_follower/README.md

 LET'S IMPROVE THE FOLLOWER CODE.
 There are a few steps that may help you.
 It is not necessary to follow them.
 You may skip this section completely and craft a solution on your own.
-  * The first course of action should be ensuring that the leader is always visible by the follower.
-Once you break the visual contact, you lose the leader position updates and cannot procceed.
-  * Next, you will probably want to smooth out the motion of the follower.
-You can precompute multiple references and construct a trajectory for a few seconds into the future, utilize the SpeedTracker, employ the VelocityEstimator....
-  * The leader trajectory gets progressively more difficult to follow.
-Therefore, you can easily assess the quality of your solution by measuring how long can the follower keep the pace.
+  * Experiment with the desired offset.
+You may get better results just by adjusting the distance between the leader and the follower.
+You can use the [config/follower.yaml](https://github.com/ctu-mrs/uvdar_leader_follower/blob/master/config/follower.yaml) if you want to change the settings without the need for compilation.
+(You will still need to restart the node.)
+  * Experiment with the control action rate, also adjustable in the config file.
+  * Estimate the leader's velocity.
+An estimator based on the Kalman filter is already provided in the code, but in the default solution it is unused.
+Filter parameters may be loaded from the config file as well.
+  * You can give the follower three types of control commands: ReferencePoint (this is done in the default solution), ReferenceTrajectory and SpeedCommand.
+Inside each command, there is a boolean variable called `use_for_control`.
+If you set this value to `true`, the supervisor node will attempt to use this command for control.
+  * If multiple commands are available at the same time, only the highest ranking command in the following hierarchy will be used: SpeedCommand > ReferenceTrajectory > ReferencePoint.
-  * Since in vision distance to an object tends to be more difficult to estimate than its bearing, the position tracking works much better if the line of sight from camera is directly perpendicular to the direction of leader's motion.
+  * In computer vision, distance to an object tends to be more difficult to estimate than its bearing.
+Therefore, the position tracking works much better if the line of sight from camera is directly perpendicular to the direction of leader's motion.
 If the leader moves along the line of sight from the camera, retrieving the position becomes much more difficult.
+  * You are not required to perfectly copy the leader's trajectory.
+You only have to track the leader for as long as possible.